ashwinykm/riskidentchallenge/README.md

 # Service.yaml

 This is to access the nginx server running as a pod inside kubernetes.
+It could either be accessed through ClusterIP,NodePort or Load Balancer, currently i have used Node Port to access it.

+For Production scenario we can have multiple replicas running for the proper load balance and serving the actual traffic.